akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--You can control which projects GitWeb lets users browse by adding or removing a `gitweb` setting in the Gitosis configuration file.
 For instance, if you want the `iphone_project` to show up on GitWeb, you make the `repo` setting look like this:-->

-Um für die einzelnen Projekte festzulegen, dass diese in GitWeb auftauchen, musst Du die Einstellung `gitweb` in der Gitosis Konfigurationsdatei festlegen.
+Um für die einzelnen Projekte festzulegen, dass diese in GitWeb auftauchen, musst Du die Einstellung `gitweb` in der Gitosis-Konfigurationsdatei festlegen.
 Wenn Du beispielsweise willst, dass das Repository `iphone_project` in GitWeb erscheint, muss die Einstellung `repo` in etwa folgendermaßen aussehen:

 	[repo iphone_project]
 	daemon = yes